stadium-software/tabs/README.md

 # Tabs <!-- omit in toc -->

 Displaying controls in tabs.
-Use multi-page tabs to keep the number of controls a page low.
+Use multi-page tabs to reduce the complexity of pages.

 ![](images/view.gif)